Wrexham: Bus

-Most buses are low-floor and with slightly elevated bus stops to allow easy access.
-A bus terminal, the largest in north Wales, has been built in Wrexham, with a staffed information booth.
+A bus terminal, the largest in north Wales, has been built in Wrexham, which formerly housed a staffed information booth.
 The bus station serves local, regional and long-distance bus services.
 It is served by various bus companies, including Arriva Buses Wales and Stagecoach.
 Long-distance coaches are available to Edinburgh via Manchester, Bradford and Leeds and to London via Telford and Birmingham.
 The Wrexham Shuttle provides a link between Wrexham and the nearby industrial estate.
 The townlink bus connects the main bus station with Eagles Meadow shopping centre and Border retail park to the east and Wrexham General and Central stations with Plas Coch, Wrexham Central and Island Green shopping centres to the south and west of the city.
 Wrexham is served by the National Express coach network, which picks up from the Wrexham bus station.
 Wrexham use the distinctive yellow American Bluebird school buses.

 Roads

 The city centre is orbited by a ring road.
 The northern and eastern parts of the road are dualled between Rhosddu Road roundabout and Eagles Meadow.
 The A483 is Wrexham's principal route.
 It skirts the western edge of the city, dividing it from the urban villages to the west.
 The road has connections with major roads (A55(M53), A5(M54)).
 The A5156 leads to the A534 and on to the Wrexham Industrial Estate.
 The A541 road is the main route into Wrexham from Mold and the city's western urban area.
 It connects to the B5101 road which eventually leads to the A5104 road to the east of Treuddyn in Flintshire.